Build a School Environment Where All Community Members Are Involved

 Community-inclusive processes like participatory decision-making (PDM) cultivate a broad range of perspectives to inform decision-making.

-Encourage participation from all community groups in events and provide them with opportunities to contribute to decision-making by using unbiased discussion management tools.
+Encourage participation from all community groups in events and provide them with opportunities to contribute to decision-making by using unbiased engagement platforms.
 Diverse perspectives result in better decisions and help build social capital.

 EXAMPLE